Pediatric modified barium swallow study

 A pediatric modified barium swallow study is an X-ray video that shows how a child swallows various foods and liquids.
 The study provides detailed information on how safely a child can eat and drink.
 It shows if any food or liquid is moving toward or entering the child’s lungs.

-Providence Neurodevelopmental Center for Children conducts pediatric modified barium swallow studies for children who may be showing signs of having difficulty swallowing.
+Providence Children's Development Institute conducts pediatric modified barium swallow studies for children who may be showing signs of having difficulty swallowing.
 These signs include: